I hadn’t contemplated giving up flying until Molly Scott Cato mentioned she had. It was literally like a lightbulb went on in my head.

 Everyone knows about giving up meat but giving up flying wasn’t something I was aware of at that moment.
 It just made sense immediately.
 I knew flying was 50 times more polluting than driving and most flights we were taking were avoidable.

-It was hard but it really paid off – the best feedback I’ve had for my show ’12 Years’ is that it’s the first time people have *felt* the issue of climate change.
+It was hard but it paid off – the best feedback I’ve had for my show ’12 Years’ is that it’s the first time people have felt the issue of climate change.
 And once people feel, they’re much more likely to act.

-Educating people about what they’re doing and taxing aviation fuel.
+We need to educate people about what they’re doing and tax aviation fuel.
 I think a lot about the moment where a parent is packing sun cream to take to the beach in Spain.
 They want to protect their child and keep them safe.
-But they are completely missing the bigger picture.
-Oh and a complete ban on airport expansion would surely help, too.
+But they are completely missing the bigger picture, that flying to get to that beach is increasing the risk of climate breakdown, which will be devastating for their child.

-The most exotic trip I’m having to plan now is getting the train to the Arctic Circle for a gig!
-It’s going to add 6 days to the gig time to get there and back but I’m really looking forward to the journey.
-Obviously it’s not practical for everyone but since I can, then I really think I should.
-We don’t feel distance when we fly.
-This way I will really know how far I’m going, and maybe feel the temperature changes along the way too!
 Our gig (I’m working with a Norwegian cellist) takes as its starting point the plans to drill for oil in the pristine north of Norway and will use responses of the locals in interview form, with music underlaid.
 We are developing the show and it runs like a public meeting - “thanks for coming, sorry we have a lot to get through, not so much time, we don’t exactly have all the answers..”
 This framing seems to work very well for how we genuinely feel in the face of the climate and ecological emergency and we’re just being honest.
 Giving up flying is a concrete step that most people can take.

-Exciting.
+It feels exciting to have taken the pledge.
 The only daunting thing is, what happens if my brother who lives in America also gives up?
 Then I’ll be faced with the tougher moral dilemma.